noorwachid/gularen/readme.md

 **Comment**, Anything after `~` in `now you see me ~ now you don't` will not be rendered.

+**Secure**, You dont have to worry about inline HTML, because Gularen does not support inline HTML.

 I drew most of my inspiration from AsciiDoc and Markdown, so there aren't any drastic changes to the syntax and structures.

 ## Examples